 <div id ="one">

 The bureaucratic leadership style is defined by strict rules on how to do everything.
-These strict rules mean that a leader maintains control through consistent and precise action.
+These rules mean that a leader maintains control through consistent and precise action.

 Here are some characteristics of bureaucratic leadership: